Last updated: 06/27/2019

 - becoming anxious or irritable when eating certain foods or when not eating or if there doesn’t seem to be enough food

-Food addiction can have an adverse effect on our emotions that leads to mood swings and other mental health problems.
+Food addiction can have an adverse effect on our emotions that lead to mood swings and other mental health problems.
 Some food addicts will suffer from great depression or anxiety as a result of their inability to control their eating habits despite a desire to eat less and to improve their self-image.
 Others are emotional eaters who eat just because they are happy or just because they are sad but when these emotions take over their eating slips out of control.

 Types of Food Addiction